Pratt Regional Medical Center

 Sense of Ownership

-Control operating costs by utilizing purchasing contracts/standardized supplies stocked in Materials Management.
+Control operating costs by using purchasing

-Strive for an error-free environment.
+Strive for an error free environment.

-Use personal protect equipment and practice
+Use personal protective equipment and practice

 Keep equipment to one side of the hall or

 Do not block fire doors or exits.